-As we headed towards St Kilda to stay for the weekend we were holding a big secret back from the girls…we would be going to Luna Park for the day!
-They have seen plenty of pictures of it and have been past it while we have been in that area before and have always wanted to visit but until then we had not been.
+As we headed towards St Kilda to stay for the weekend we were holding a big secret back from the girls…we would be going to Luna Park St Kilda for the day!
+They have seen plenty of pictures of the huge Luna Park mouth and have been past it while we have been in that area before.
+We have always wanted to visit but until then we had not been.
 I have been when I was much younger and so had Mark but it would be a fantastic day out for all of us.

 Luna Park St Kilda…fun for every family member!